Top Mürren Winter Hike – Panorama Trail from Grütschalp in the Jungfrau Region

 Along the way, we realized that the seemingly easier option would probably be to hike from Mürren to Grütschalp.
 In winter and snowy conditions, however, walking downhill is noticeably more challenging.
 In some sections, the snow feels like a slippery slope and almost behaves like sand, causing you to slide slightly backward with every step.
 Walking uphill offers far more control and stability, which is why we clearly recommend this direction in winter.

 After around an hour of relaxed walking, we reach the intermediate station Winteregg.
 From a distance, we can already hear music and notice that there’s much more activity here.
 Winteregg also works very well as a landmark along the route, as several hiking paths, the railway, and the cable car all meet at this point.
-In addition to a restaurant where you can warm up and recharge, Winteregg is also a popular meeting place for skiers and snowboarders, as the cable car takes them back up the mountain from here.

 As photographers, this winter hike once again reminded us how important it is to keep looking back from time to time.
 The perspective changes completely.
 On the opposite side, the view opens up to the right, where a gap in the forest reveals the village of Wengen.
 Behind it rise the mountains around the Schynige Platte, and it’s exactly in this direction that the valley leads toward Grindelwald.